up-for-grabs/up-for-grabs.net/.github/CONTRIBUTING.md

 We have a suite of additional tooling that can be run to verify the contents of the repository.
-These are run as part of any pull request or build on GitHub, so it is recommended to run these locally before pushing changes.
+These are run as part of any pull request or build on GitHub, and it is recommended to run these locally before pushing changes to save time with reviews.

 ### Validate Project Listings

-This script scans all the projects under `_data/projects` to verify they can be parsed correctly, and have the expected fields.
+This script scans all the data files under `_data/projects` to verify they can be parsed correctly, and have the expected schema defined.

 ```
 $ ruby scripts/cibuild.rb